 Chris Kelly '90

-Chris is currently the CEO of POMCO, a Campus Safety company offering the students, parents and faculty Piece Of Mind with a service that makes it faster and easier to contact campus safety in an emergency.
-He was previously a founder and Partner at Treo Solutions, a health informatics company located in the Rensselaer Technology Park.
-Treo has recently been named to Inc. Magazine’s 5,000 fastest growing companies for the seventh straight year.
+Chris was the CEO of POMCO, a Campus Safety company offering the students, parents and faculty Piece Of Mind with a service that makes it faster and easier to contact campus safety in an emergency.
+He was previously a founder and Partner at Treo Solutions, a health informatics company located in the Rensselaer Technology Park which was acquired by 3M.
 Over Treo’s 11 years, Chris has worked in sales, operations, software development, and IT.
 Chris has also worked in the sales organizations for two other fast growth companies, MapInfo (Now Pitney Bowes) in Troy, NY and GeoAccess in Overland Park, KS.

 Specialties: Sales and marketing, hiring, strategic planning, software development

 Jeff Olson is an entrepreneur, architect, planner, and author who has been involved in greenways, open space, active living, and alternative mobility projects for more than 3 decades.
 He cofounded Alta Bicycle Share (ABS) to design, deploy and manage bicycle share systems around the world.
 ABS launched 5 programs in the US, with additional programs in Canada and Australia.
 The company grew from startup to managing more than 12,000 bikes in a dozen cities in 5 years and was named on Fast Company’s 50 Most Innovative Companies list in 2013.
 In 2014, ABS was acquired by a group of investors and is now called Motivate.